Frequently Asked questions

 Do you repair vintage or antique watches?

 Yes, we specialise in the repair and restoration of vintage and antique timepieces.
-We take great care in sourcing appropriate parts and preserving the originality of each watch.
+Our team takes great care to source suitable components while preserving the originality and character of each piece.

 Can you service luxury brands like Rolex, Omega, or TAG Heuer?

-Absolutely.
-We regularly service and repair high-end watches, including Rolex, Omega, TAG Heuer, Breitling, and many more.
-Our skilled watchmakers have experience working with premium and complex calibres.
+Yes.
+We regularly service and repair high-end brands, including Rolex, Omega, TAG Heuer, Breitling, and others.
+Our watchmakers are experienced in working with premium calibres and complications.

 Do you offer battery replacements for quartz watches?

-Yes, we offer battery replacement services for all quartz watches.
-Where applicable, we also carry out pressure testing to ensure your watch remains water-resistant and fully sealed.
+Yes, we offer battery replacement services for all quartz watches, including pressure testing for water-resistant models to ensure the case is sealed correctly.

 What types of watches do you service?